 For thigh-burning hikes, plan a 30-minute drive southwest to Mississippi Palisades State Park.
 You can string together more than 5 miles of short trails.
 Expect some steady uphill climbs, such as Sentinel Trail, to reach rock faces where you might spot eagles.

 In 1900, an archaeologist documented 51 Native American mounds at what's now Casper Bluff Land and Water Reserve, 5 miles outside Galena.
 Today you can look for some of them while hiking the 85-acre preserve, which is popular with bird-watchers and offers grand Mississippi River vistas.

 Cyclists can cover 8 miles on the Galena River Trail.
 Rent a battery-powered e-bike from Fever River Outfitters to make it a sweat-free affair.
 Some rental packages include access to Chestnut Mountain Resort (alpine slide included) or Galena Cellars, with a shuttle ride back to avoid any buzzed biking.

 At the Galena Country Fair, the waft of funnel cakes and hand-cut fries leads to Batik bags, small metal sculptures and rare folk art creations in Grant Park.
-More than 150 vendors of fine art and food will gather Columbus Day weekend, October 12–13, 2019, for the 40th annual celebration.
+Scheduled for October 8-9, 2022.

 Flames blast into the sky to illuminate costumed performers and elaborate street floats at the annual Halloween Parade and Festival.
-After 40 years, the Main Street event has become one of the city’s biggest, so book your lodging far in advance of the October 26, 2019, festivities.
+The Main Street event has become one of the city's biggest, so book your lodging well in advance of the scheduled October 29, 2022, festivities.